Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Abstract

 \section{Abstract}

 Near-surface turbulent flows beneath a free surface are reconstructed from sparse measurements of the surface height variation, by a novel neural network algorithm known as the {\em SHallow REcurrent Decoder} (SHRED).
 The reconstruction of turbulent flow fields from limited, partial, or indirect measurements remains a grand challenge in science and engineering.
-The central goal in such applications is to leverage easy-to-measure proxy variables in order to estimate quantities which have not been, and perhaps cannot in practice be, measured.
-Specifically, in the application considered here, the aim is to use a sparse number of surface height point measurements of a flow field, or drone video footage of surface features, in order to infer the turbulent flow field beneath the surface.
+The central goal in such applications is to leverage easy-to-measure proxy variables in order to estimate quantities which have not been, and perhaps cannot in practice be, measured. \djo{Specifically, i}\ajo{I}n the application considered here, the aim is to use a sparse number of surface height point measurements of a flow field, or drone video footage of surface features, in order to infer the turbulent flow field beneath the surface.
 SHRED is a deep learning architecture that learns a delay-coordinate embedding from a few surface height (point) sensors and maps it, via a shallow decoder trained in a compressed basis, to full subsurface fields, enabling fast, robust training from minimal data.
-We demonstrate the SHRED sensing architecture on both fully resolved DNS data and PIV laboratory data from a turbulent water tank.
-SHRED is capable of robustly mapping surface height fluctuations to full-state flow fields up to about two integral length scales deep, with as few as three surface measurements.
+We demonstrate the SHRED sensing architecture on \replace{both }{ two types of turbulent data from recent studies (Aarnes \emph{et al.} J.~Fluid Mech.\ \textbf{1007} A38, 2025 and Babiker \emph{et al.} Phys.\ Rev.\ Fluids \textbf{11} 054802, 2026, respectively): } fully resolved DNS data and PIV laboratory data from a turbulent water tank.
+SHRED is capable of robustly mapping surface height fluctuations to full-state flow fields up to about \rkr{two integral length scales}{one integral length scale} deep, with as few as three surface measurements.